wjs018/rikka/README.md

 ### The `edit_holo` Module

 The edit_holo module is similar to the edit module above, but instead parses a yaml file that is formatted for use by [holo](https://github.com/r-anime/holo).
 An example file is included at `season_configs/example_holo.yaml`.
-The only parts of this file that is used by rikka are the AniList urls so that the AniList id can be extracted.
-Then, the rikka database is populated through fresh pulls on the AniList API.
+The only parts of this file that are used by rikka are the AniList urls so that the AniList id can be extracted.
+Thus, if there is not an AniList url provided for a show, it will not be added to the rikka database.
+After extracting AniList ids from the yaml file, the rikka database is populated through fresh pulls on the AniList API.
 This module is included for convenience since the holo project does such excellent work cataloguing shows.
 Usage is identical to the edit module just with a different module name.

 ```bash
 python src/rikka.py -m edit_holo season_configs/example_holo.yaml